Somaiyanoori/egov_portal/README.md

 ---

-## Usage
+## 🚀 Usage

 Once both servers are running, open your browser and navigate to `http://localhost:5173`.
-You can register a new citizen account or use the sample credentials provided in the [Live Demo](#-live-demo) section to log in and explore the different roles.
+You can register a new citizen account or use the sample credentials provided above to log in and explore the different roles.

----

-## Contributing

-Contributions, issues, and feature requests are welcome!
-Feel free to check the [issues page]([Your Repo Issues URL]).

----

-## License

-This project is licensed under the MIT License - see the `LICENSE.md` file for details.
+**Enjoy the portal!**